Alexander Campbell (suspected Molly Maguire): Crime and punishment

 The Molly Maguires were generally seen, outside their circle of supporters, as murderers, terrorists, and foreign agitators.
 In 1877, along with three other men (Michael Doyle, John Donahue and Edward Kelly), Campbell was convicted of the murders of John P. Jones and Morgan Powell, but he admitted to only being an accessory.
 Evidence collected was presented by a single detective from the Pinkerton Agency.

 The convicts were taken to Carbon County Jail, and Campbell was assigned to cell #17.
 For days they were forced to listen to the noise made whilst the gallows were being built, outside in the courtyard.
 On the morning of execution, the courtyard was packed with people.
 The convicts kept their dignity, but when the guards went to fetch Campbell, he tried one last time to proclaim his innocence.
 When they refused to let him go, he put his hand in the dirt, and marked the wall with it, stating the mark would remain forever as a sign of his innocence.
 All four men were then hanged.

 The handprint

 The handprint Campbell left is still there today, although the wall has been washed, painted over, and, according to some versions, even knocked down and replaced.
 A forensic scientist who examined the handprint with infrared photography in the 1990s concluded that it had never been painted over, and stated that the history of Campbell's execution suggests a right hand print on the wall, rather than the left hand print that is currently visible.
 The prison is listed on the National Register of Historic labor conflicts.

 Pennsylvania legislature

 Both branches of the Pennsylvania legislature have passed resolutions (House Resolution No. 527, Session of 2005, and Senate Resolution No. 235 Session of 2006) asserting that the trial of Campbell and the three other accused Molly Maguires was "inherently unconstitutional."

+In popular culture

+The story of Campbell's handprint was also featured in the second season of Beyond Belief: Fact or Fiction, in a segment named "The Wall".